patrickjane/hss-server/README.md

 ## Uninstalling

 Uninstalling simply leads to the deletion of the skill's subfolder within the skill-directory.
-No other actions involved.
+In addition, if the skill provides its own sentences, they will be removed from `rhasspy`, and training is triggered.

+Note: Currently there is no way in the `rhasspy` API to remove slots, therefore slots cannot be removed upon skill uninstall.

 Uninstalling is done using the `-r` switch for `hss-cli` followed by a skill name.

 ```
-(venv) hss@ceres:/srv/hss $ hss-cli -r hss-s710-rmv
+(venv) hss@ceres:/srv/hss $ hss-cli -r hss-s710-weather
-Uninstalling skill 'hss-s710-rmv'
+Uninstalling skill 'hss-s710-weather'
-This will erase the directory '/home/hss/.config/hss_server/skills/hss-s710-rmv'
+This will erase the directory '/home/hss/.config/hss_server/skills/hss-s710-weather'
 WARNING: The operation cannot be undone.
 Continue? (yes|NO)
 yes
 Uninstalling ...
+Removing sentences ...
+The following intents will be deleted: [s710:getTemperature], [s710:getForecast], [s710:hasSun], [s710:hasRain], [s710:hasSnow]
+Continue?
+(YES|no)

+Sentences successfully updated
+Trigger training?
+(YES|no)
+Triggering training ...
+Training successful
+Triggering hss-server with pid 35499 for reload

-Skill 'hss-s710-rmv' successfully uninstalled.
+Skill 'hss-s710-weather' successfully uninstalled.

 (venv) hss@ceres:/srv/hss $
 ```